-Property Name RAD Units RAD Conversion Type CHAP Received (Yes/No) Major Milestones Renaissance at Reservoir Hill 40 RAD PBV or Blend of RAD PBV and PBV No RAD conversion is likely to take place in 2025 Sharp Leadenhall 23 RAD PBV or Blend of RAD PBV and PBV No RAD conversion is likely to take place in 2025 Townes at the Terraces 122 Blend 122 RAD PBV & 80 PBV Yes RAD conversion is likely to take place in 2025.
-TOTAL 1,544 i.
+Property Name RAD Units RAD Conversion Type CHAP Received (Yes/No) Major Milestones Poe Homes 288 RAD PBV or Blend of RAD PBV and PBV Yes Developer selected & MDA executed; Choice Neighborhood Transformation Plan submitted to HUD on 9/3/2020; HUD approved the Poe Transformation Plan on January 5, 2021.
+HABC submitted demo/dispo application in 2023 and may submit CNI Implementation Grant application in 2024.
+Renaissance at Reservoir Hill 40 RAD PBV or Blend of RAD PBV and PBV No RAD conversion likely to take place in 2025 Sharp Leadenhall 23 RAD PBV or Blend of RAD PBV and PBV No RAD conversion likely to take place in 2025 TOTAL 1,337 i.
 Has the MTW PHA submitted a RAD Significant Amendment?
 A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.